 There have not been any borrowings, or any capitalized interests in the past year.
-And no director and Chief Executive have been given the opportunity to receive any securities from any company of their subsidiaries.
+And no director and Managing Director have been given the opportunity to receive any securities from any company of their subsidiaries.

-Salaries and Allowances of Directors and Senior-management
+Salaries and Allowances of Directors and Senior Management

-The wages and salaries of the Directors and the Senior-management consists of both basic salary and a fixed allowance.
+Directors and the Senior management is given a basic salary and a fixed allowance.
 The salaries are set considering the allowances given to the employees of the industry in accordance with the advice from the Nomination and Remuneration committee.
-During the year 2020 the total expenditure for salaries and allowances for the board of directors was MVR 1,169,900.
-The allowances are set such that, the directors get a director's fee worth MVR 9,300 and sitting allowance of MVR 500.
-This allowance should not exceed MVR 1,500 per month.
-The person appointed as the Chairman of the board will get a total allowance of MVR 15,800.
-The members of the sub-committees (Audit and Risk Management committee, Nomination and Remuneration committee and Corporate Governance and Compliance committee) will get a sitting allowance of MVR 500 for each sitting not exceeding MVR 1,500 per month.

-Employees of the company are paid in basic salary and an allowance, considering the job market and the standard rules set when paying their employees.
-Considering that framework, any external allowances such as bonuses and giving the company shares to their employees as remuneration has not been approved.
+During the year 2022, the total expenditure for salaries and allowances for the board of directors was MVR1,549,000.00.
+The allowances are set such that, the directors get a director's fee worth MVR 12,000 and sitting allowance of MVR 1,000.
+The person appointed as the Chairman of the board will get a total allowance of MVR 20,000.
+The members of the sub-committees (Audit and Risk Management committee, Nomination and Remuneration committee and Corporate Governance and Compliance committee) will get a sitting allowance of MVR 1,000 for each sitting.
+There is no policy to give any directors neither a performance incentive nor a severance fee.
+And there is no service contract made.
+Employees of the company are paid in basic salary and an allowances, considering the job market and the standard rules set when paying their employees.
+Considering that framework, any external allowances such giving the company shares to their employees as remuneration has not been approved.
+A bonus allowance was given in the year 2022.
 There has been a separate agreement created with the employees and MTDC regarding being made redundant and the notice applicable, the remuneration in such a case the employee is being let go in accordance with the rules and set guidelines of the employment laws.
 And also no stock option is offered.

-Total Salary of Directors for the year 2020
+Total Salary and Allowance of Directors for the Year 2022

-Name Position Classification 1 st January 2020- 31 st December 2020 Total Salary (MVR) Mr. Abdullah Faiz Chairman Independent/ Non-Executive 198,600 Mr. Thazmeel Abdul Samad Managing Director Executive 119,600 Mr. Ahmed Niyaz Director Executive 119,600 Mr. Ibrahim Latheef Director Executive 119,600 Mr. Arif Abdul Samad Director Independent/ Non-Executive 80,400 Mr. Mohamed Janah Director Independent/ Non-Executive 122,600 Mr. Mohamed Fathih Director Independent/ Non-Executive 122,600 Ms. Asamy Rushdy Director Independent/ Non-Executive 122,600 Ms. Aishath Fazeena Director Independent/ Non-Executive 123,100 Mr.Ahmed Mujthaba Director Independent/ Non-Executive 41,200
+Name Position Classification 1st January 2022 - 31st December 2022 Total (MVR) Mr. Abdulla Faiz Chairman Independent / Non-Executive 258,000.00 Mr. Thazmeel Abdul Samad Managing Director Executive 159,000.00 Mr. Ahmed Niyaz Director Executive 73,000.00 Mr. Ibrahim Latheef Director Executive 74,000.00 Mr. Mohamed Janah Director Independent / Non-Executive 171,000.00 Mr. Mohamed Fathih Director Independent / Non-Executive 174,000.00 Ms. Asamy Rushdy Director Independent / Non-Executive 172,000.00 Ms. Aishath Fazeena Director Independent / Non-Executive 174,000.00 Mr. Ahmed Mujthaba Director Independent / Non-Executive 106,000.00 Ms. Aminath Azlifa Director Independent / Non-Executive 94,000.00 Ms. Aishath Leeza Director Independent / Non-Executive 94,000.00